NPS Intranet Access

 The SSL certificates we use are issued by the Department of Defense.
 If your web browser does not trust these certificates, you'll get a warning when visiting the page.OPTION 1 - Download and install ALL DOD root certificates (Windows Only)

 This DOD-issued application will install the DOD root certificates into your IE or Firefox/Chrome web browsers.
-This application is JAVA based and should run on most workstations without requiring admin rights.
-Click here to download the DOD root certificate application.
-Installation instructions click here.
+This application is is an MSI installer that should run on most workstations.
+An additional installer is available for those without admin rights.

 OPTION 2 - Download and install the DOD Root Certificates (Windows, Mac, Linux)